-- To identify some of the causes why rural banks in the Offinso Municipality do not offer credit to farmers. - To identify other competitors for credit in the Offinso Municipality. - To examine the effects of non-availability of credit on the economic activities of the farmers in the Offinso Municipality. - To provide suggestions on the challenges which farmers faces in accessing credit from rural banks.
+- To identify some of the causes why rural banks in the Offinso Municipality do not offer credit to farmers. - To identify other competitors for credit in the Offinso Municipality. - To examine the effects of non availability of credit on the economic activities of the farmers in the Offinso Municipality. - To provide suggestions on the challenges which farmers faces in accessing credit from rural banks.

-Descriptive research design was used for the study.
-The sample sizes were 3 banks staff and 50 farmers.
+Descriptive research design was used for study.
+The sample sizes were 5 bank managers and 30 farmers.
 The instrument used in gathering data was questionnaire and interview.
 Data was analyzed using tables, percentages and charts with Microsoft Excel and SPSS.